hdevilbiss/hdevilbiss/README.md

 # Hello / Bonjour / Hallo / 大家好！ 👋

-Here are some of the things I am working on.

-## JavaScript

-**🗿 [JavaScript Capstone Project](https://github.com/hdevilbiss/js-capstone)**: 5 algorithms, tested with Mocha, rendered with React, styled with Sass, and deployed with Google Firebase and GitHub Actions.

-**💻 [Intermediate Algorithm Scripting & Functional Programming](https://github.com/hdevilbiss/freeCodeCampJS)**: A messy collection of Markdown and JavaScript files, with a couple Mocha unit tests.

-*As part of the JavaScript certificate from [freeCodeCamp](https://freecodecamp.org)*

-## React

-**🎵 [HotLink Beats](https://github.com/hdevilbiss/react-music-player)**: A stylish music player which "hotlinks" audio and cover art from ChillHop.com.

-**🕯️ [ACME Mobile Meditation Co](https://github.com/hdevilbiss/react-portfolio-website)**: A 3-page portfolio website for a fictional business which provides mobile wellness services.

-*Inspired by The Creative React and Redux course with [developedbyed](https://developedbyed.com/).*

 ## WordPress

 Here are some neat tools for creating custom WordPress themes and plugins.